 The Linux kernel contains a multi-disk (MD) driver that allows the RAID solution to be completely hardware independent.
 The performance of a software-based array depends on the server CPU performance and load.

-Here are some of the key features of the Linux software RAID stack:
+Key features of the Linux software RAID stack:

 Portability of arrays between Linux machines without reconstruction